tjmckenzie99/CAD-Portfolio/README.md

 CAD Files and Drawings are seperated by title.
 Most of these are personal projects, however, some of these are school related or done for a job.
+The drawings folder is divided into three categories based on complexity & difficulty of the object.